dcos/examples/1.8/bookkeeper/README.md

 ![Scale](img/scale.png)

-The zookeeper contains all the avilable bookies information, In this deploy, bookkeeper use the zookeeper instance provided by DCOS, and could access through exhibitor: "http://master.dcos/exhibitor".
+Zookeeper contains all the avilable bookies information, In this deploy, bookkeeper use the zookeeper instance provided by DCOS, and could access through exhibitor: "http://master.dcos/exhibitor".
 Congratulations, if you have find the avilable bookies here.

 ![Zookeeper](img/zk.png)

-## Use bookkeeper
+## Use Bookkeeper

 Now that bookkeeper cluster is running you can create ledgers, fill bookie with log entries.